python/cpython/Doc/library/winreg.rst

    *access* is an integer that specifies an access mask that describes the desired security access for the key.
 Default is :const:`KEY_WOW64_64KEY`.
-   On 32-bit Windows, the access constants `KEY_WOW64_64KEY` and `KEY_WOW64_32KEY` are ignored.
-To delete a key from the default registry view (or use in 32-bit Windows), 0 should be passed in for this parameter or consider using `DeleteKey()` instead.
+   On 32-bit Windows, the access constants `KEY_WOW64_64KEY` and `KEY_WOW64_32KEY` are ignored, thus 0 should be passed in for this parameter as a workaround.
    See
    :ref:`Access Rights <access-rights>` for other allowed values.